Fall in love with Patrick County…

 This charming little farm in Critz, VA is a haven from the hustle and bustle of everyday life.
-Make friends with free-roaming goats, chickens, and pigs.
-View honeybee hives.
-Bring a picnic lunch and relax on the lawn.
-View their barn quilts also on the Patrick County Barn Quilt Trail.
-Log on to the farm’s Facebook page to contact the farmers and make your reservations to visit.
+Make friends with free-roaming farm animals.
+Watch honeybees busy working around their hives.
+Bring a picnic lunch and relax in the grass.
+See their barn quilts as seen on the Patrick County Barn Quilt Trail.
+Log on to the farm’s Facebook page to contact the farmers and make your reservations to visit or find out about their public events.
 No admission costs, but donations are always welcome.
-Normally they have sunflowers for picking $1 per stem, but they’ve had a bad deer season this year.
-We’re looking forward to summer flowers in 2021!
+In the Fall of 2021, Batts Blooming Blessings will have and pick-your-own pumpkins and sunflowers!

 Doe Run Farm Sunflower Maze

 Doe Run Farm in Ararat, VA operates year-round with a variety of crops produced in every season.
-In the Fall, they are opening their gates for the 13th Annual Fun Field Days at the Sunflower Maze!
-This year, the Farm is open from September 26th through October 31st on Saturdays from 10am – 8pm and Sundays from 1pm – 7pm.
+However, in the Fall they open their gates for their Annual Sunflower Maze!
+This year, the Farm is open from September 25th through November 6th on Saturdays from 10am – 8pm and Sundays through Fridays from 1pm – 7pm.
 Work your way through the large 6-acre sunflower maze, cruise the farm on a hayride, have fun with the apple launchers, pumpkin bowling, and a giant jump pad for kids.
 Leave with all kinds of goodies like pumpkins, apples, sunflowers, Fall decorations, apple pies, and peanut butter delights.
 Adults 12 & over $10, Kids 4 – 11 years $6, and 3 & under free.
 Group reservations on weekdays only.
-Snacks and drinks available for purchase.
+Snacks and drinks are available for purchase.
 Visit their website to learn more.

-Levering Orchard in Ararat, VA is a 3rd-generation, family-owned orchard celebrating its 112th year in 2020!
+Levering Orchard in Ararat, VA is a 3rd-generation, family-owned orchard celebrating its 113th year in 2021!
 Visitors to Levering Orchard are treated to pick-your-own cherries, peaches, pears, and apples in a gorgeous mountain setting.
 Fall apple & pear season at Levering lasts from September through mid-November.
 They provide you with buckets and ladders to make picking and carrying your apples easier.
 You can call 276-755-3593 for up-to-date information on available apple varieties.
-For next summer, you can also visit the Cherry Orchard Theatre on the property that hosts outdoor plays and music with a Blue Ridge Mountain backdrop.
-Most of the plays performed were written in conjunction with orchard owner Frank Levering and feature stories that are local to the area.
-Although their theater season has ended for 2020, you can check their website for an updated schedule for next summer.
 Cash or check only.